-The need for speed can come at a hefty price — around $150, the average cost of a speeding ticket in the U.S.
+The need for speed can come at a hefty price — hundreds of dollars, as anyone who has ever gotten a speeding ticket can attest.

 But even if you’re reeling at the upfront fine, you might be forgetting a less obvious but potentially more expensive cost: the increase to your monthly insurance premiums.
-While insurance providers rarely reveal the precise formula they use to calculate premiums, studies have shown that a single speeding ticket could lead to a 20% rise in insurance premiums.
+While insurance providers rarely reveal the precise formula they use to calculate premiums, it is well established that a speeding ticket can significantly increase the cost of insurance.

 The good news is that knowledge is power when it comes to traffic citations and speeding tickets.
 You have options, and understanding what they are can help you reduce the cost of the ticket, the impact to your auto insurance, and other negative effects, like points on your license.

 Citation vs. Ticket

 Many people think that a citation and a ticket are different ways a law enforcement officer can penalize a driver.
 But in general, the two terms are used interchangeably and generally mean the same thing.